temporalio/edu-102-typescript-code/exercises/debug-activity/README.md

 not prone to failure and unlikely to affect whether the Workflow executes in a deterministic manner.
 This exercise implemented it in the Activity, since you can deploy a fix to Activity code without a risk of causing a non-deterministic error.
-Later in this course, you'll safely deploy changes to Workflow Definitions.
+As you learned earlier in this course, there are also ways to safely deploy changes to Workflow Definitions.

 ### This is the end of the exercise.